vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

         "name" : "Answer"
     }

-Normally, an call is “answered” when a callee picks up a call from a caller (for instance, when the callee picks up when doing a “connectPstn” action for an incoming call, see connectPstn \<voice-cloud-connectPstn\>).
+Normally, an call is “answered” when a callee picks up a call from a caller (for instance, when the callee picks up when doing a “connectPstn” action for an incoming call, see connectPstn [connectPstn].
 This normally means that the call duration starts “ticking” on the caller’s phone and that sound can flow in both directions.

 This is normally handled automatically, but by adding the “answer” instruction, you can force the incoming call to be answered before the call is connected and a callee picks up.
 For instance, if you add the “answer” instruction in an ICE response with the “connectPstn” action, the caller’s phone will pick up and its call duration will start ticking immediately (and not wait until the callee answers the call).